 Definition:

-Proven In Use (PIU), directly tied to route 2S, is an argument that a device’s reliable operating history can demonstrate its fitness for safety applications.
-The data would be manufacturer driven, and is driven by IEC 61508 §7.4.10.
+Proven In Use (PIU), directly tied to Route 2S, is an argument that a device’s reliable operating history can demonstrate its fitness for safety applications.
+The data would be manufacturer driven, and is driven by IEC 61508-2 §7.4.10.
+It is strict what is needed.

 Proven is use is the foundational concept of route 2S, and route 2S is essentially proven in use.

-Note Prior use, proven in use, and routes are notoriously confusing in functional safety circles!
+Note proven in use, prior use, and routes are notoriously confusing in functional safety circles!

 Key Points:

-• Requires detailed records of failures and operating conditions.
+- Requires detailed records of failures and operating conditions from the manufacturer.

-• A valid pathway to achieve systematic capability level, although 1S is the more typical way.
+- A valid pathway to achieve systematic capability level, although 1S is the more common way.

 Example:

-An emergency shutdown relay with over 1 million hours of successful operation might qualify under Proven In Use.
-This analysis would be done by a CB and the CB would issue the SIL Certificate.
+An emergency shutdown relay has been on the market for 10+ years.
+The company wants to get a SIL 2 certification.
+Since they have over 1 million hours of successful operation, they might qualify under Proven In Use.
+This analysis would be done by a certification body (CB) and the CB would issue the SIL Certificate under route 2S.

 Cited Source: